Why should you join Sawtell Surf Life Saving Club?

 Yes.
 Click on the link join.sls.com.au and follow the prompts.

-Instructions on how to join can be found by clicking here: Membership online – instructions
+Instructions on how to join can be found here: Membership online – instructions

-New members manual can be found here: Handbook for New Members 2017
+Information for new members can be found here: Handbook for New Members 2017

 Membership Categories and the applicable fees can be found on the ‘Fees’ page.